 Only light geese (white- and blue-phase snow geese and Ross' geese) can legally be taken during the Light Goose Conservation Order.
-Hunters must have a valid resident or nonresident hunting license and have paid the current lowa wildlife habitat and migratory game bird fees.
+Hunters must have a valid resident or nonresident hunting license and have paid the current lowa wildlife habitat and migratory game bird fees and registered with HIP.
 A federal duck stamp is not required.